 Share this Article

-Roommates share all kinds of things, like living space, toothpaste, and even Thai takeout leftovers.
+Roommates share all kinds of things, like living space, toothpaste, even Thai takeout leftovers.
 Did you know that you can share an insurance policy?

 It's pretty easy: For around 50 cents a day, a basic renter’s insurance policy can be a financial lifesaver in case of fire or theft, as well as at least a dozen other situations that may happen to you and/or your roommate, like power surges that zap your appliances, accidental floods, and even lost luggage.